LRWyatt801/atlas-low_level_programming/hash_tables/README.md

 # Hash Tables Advanced
 This part of the directory consists of the file 100-sorted_hash_table.c <br>
-Part of trimester 4 we are covering mo
+Part of trimester 4 we are diving deeper into hash tables.